epousa/IT-infrastructure-monitoring/cenarios-teste/dev/instructions.md

 ## Configure OpenNMS Core instance
 ### OpenNMS - Access to the database
-Let OpenNMS know your PostgreSQL credentials in opennms-datasources.xml file.
+Let OpenNMS know your PostgreSQL credentials in `opennms-datasources.xml` file.
 In a production environment the credentials must not be written directly in plain text into the file.
 OpenNMS offers a feature called Secure Credentials Vault that encrypt them and allow you to call them in the file.

+### OpenNMS - Receive Events
+Eventd is configured to only accept events from localhost.
+This can be changed in the `eventd-configarition.xml` file.
+If you want to allow any device to send events to Eventd change TCPAddress and UDPAddress to "0.0.0.0".

 ### OpenNMS - Receive SNMP Traps
 Enable Masquerade to allow port forwarding